Post 667 –by Gautam Shah

 Architects abrogate the form for a simpler surrogate like solid to plane, plane to a line and a line to a point.
 These surrogates, if required are compounded with side views.
 But with training and experience, designers read the latent dimension (and relevant details) even in absence of ‘side views’.

-This is the 21 th (new beginning) article on ISSUES for DESIGN
+This is the 21 th (continuation of old series -new beginning) article on ISSUES of DESIGN